thegworld/gtx-browser/components/custom_handlers/README.md

 allowed when security level is `blink::ProtocolHandlerSecurityLevel::kExtensionFeatures`.

-It's also worth mentioned that Chromium defines its own [`kProtocolSafelist`] that includes some additional [decentralized schemes](https://github.com/whatwg/html/pull/5482) that are not being explicitly defined in the mentioned.
+It's also worth mentioned that GTx Browser defines its own [`kProtocolSafelist`] that includes some additional [decentralized schemes](https://github.com/whatwg/html/pull/5482) that are not being explicitly defined in the mentioned.